-As per the field season programme of Central Ground Water Board, North Eastern Region, Guwahati for the year 2014-2015, the author was assigned Aquifer mapping and Management studies under Survey of India Toposheet No. 84A/12, 84A/16 and 84B/13for a geographical area of 760 sq. km covering parts of Lunglei Community and Rural Development Block under Lunglei District, Mizoram State.
+As per the Annual Action Plan of Central Ground Water Board, North Eastern Region, Guwahati for the year 2014-2015, the author was assigned Aquifer mapping and Management studies under Survey of India Toposheet No. 84A/12, 84A/16 and 84B/13 for a geographical area of 760 sq. km covering parts of Lunglei Community and Rural Development Block under Lunglei District of Mizoram State.

-Mizoram state is bestowed with abundant rainfall, however, it experiences scarcity of domestic water supply during summers.
-The reason is simple, over- dependence on surface water and springs and its steep topography resulting in runoff.
-Most of the rivers are rain-fed and hence seasonal and majority of the springs also dry up during summer season.
+Mizoram state is bestowed with abundant rainfall, however, it experiences scarcity of domestic water supply during summer.
+The reason is simple, over- dependence on surface water and springs and its steep topography resulting in run-off.
+Most of the rivers are rainfed and hence, seasonal and majority of the springs also dry up during summer season.
 The Aquifer mapping and management program is designed to make a significant step forward in ground water resource management by identifying and mapping aquifers, quantifying the available ground water resources potential and proposing plans appropriate to the scale of demand, aquifer characteristics and the institutional arrangements for management.
-Aquifer mapping is a multidisciplinary study wherein a combination of geologic, geophysical, hydrologic and hydro chemical information is applied to characterize the quantity, quality and sustainability of ground water aquifers.
+Aquifer mapping is a multidisciplinary study wherein a combination of geologic, geophysical, hydrologic and hydro chemical information is applied to characterize the quantity, quality and sustainability of aquifers.